 Things That Are Hindering Your Sex Life

-Millennial Mrs. and Mom is not the type of blog that produces fluff articles on best sex positions and techniques.
-At Millennial we go deeper into the real issues that hold you back.
+The Modern Mr. and Mrs is not the type of blog that produces fluff articles on best sex positions and techniques.
+At The Mod we go deeper into the real issues that hold you back.
 Techniques and positions can be learned on your own time, but it truly is not what is holding you back.
 It could be other factors in your relationship relating to feeling appreciated, lack of communication, feeling pressured, feeling undesired.

 Stop Pestering and Pressuring.
 It’s Not Sexy